eajitesh/Reporting-Solution-on-AWS/cicd_reporting_apps_aws.md

 ## Configure Push-based Trigger from BitBucket to Jenkins

-* *Add the inbound rule on CI box on AWS* for following IP: 104.192.143.192/28.
+* **Add the inbound rule on CI box on AWS** for following IP: 104.192.143.192/28.
 This is BitBucket cloud IP outbound address (for hooks like POST) when inbound IP address for BitBucket is 104.192.143.1.
 I figured this IP (104.192.143.1) by pinging bitbucket.org.
 The outbound IP address was found from this page: https://confluence.atlassian.com/bitbucket/what-are-the-bitbucket-cloud-ip-addresses-i-should-use-to-configure-my-corporate-firewall-343343385.html
-* *Add following URL while creating WebHook in BitBucket*:  http://ci.fieldrepo.com:8080/bitbucket-hook/ .
+* **Add following URL while creating WebHook in BitBucket**:  http://ci.fieldrepo.com:8080/bitbucket-hook/ .
 URL takes the format of *http://<repository_url>/bitbucket-hook/*
-* *Configure Git as Source code management tool within Jenkins*: Following is a sample of input parameter:
+* **Configure Git as Source code management tool within Jenkins**: Following is a sample of input parameter:
 ** Repository_URL: https://ajitraksan@bitbucket.org/ajitraksan/smartetl_mongo_elasticsearch.git
 ** Credentials: Create a credential by providing bitbucket username and password
-* *Setup Build Triggers*:  Check the option "Build when a change is pushed to BitBucket"
+* **Setup Build Triggers**:  Check the option "Build when a change is pushed to BitBucket"

 ## Configure Jenkins to integrate with BitBucket

 Following needs to be setup/configured within Jenkins in order to integrate Jenkins with BitBucket:

-## CI/CD of Reporting APIs on AWS EB
+## CI/CD of Reporting APIs on AWS Elastic Beanstalk (EB)

 Following are different aspects of achieving continuous integration/continuous deployment (Jenkins as CI/CD server) of Reporting APIs to AWS Elastic Beanstalk:

-* *Configure push-based trigger from Bitbucket to Jenkins*: Follow the steps mentioned in above section.
+* **Configure push-based trigger from Bitbucket to Jenkins**: Follow the steps mentioned in above section.
 Note that Jenkins is setup on AWS EC2 instance.
-* *Setup AWS EB CLI on Jenkins Server*: Setup AWS EB CLI on Jenkins server
+* **Setup AWS EB CLI on Jenkins Server**: Setup AWS EB CLI on Jenkins server
-* *Configure Jenkins user to execute docker command*: As part of Post Steps - Execute Shell, it would be required to execute docker command.
+* **Configure Jenkins user to execute docker command**: As part of Post Steps - Execute Shell, it would be required to execute docker command.
 This is where one would required to do following:
 ** Add  NOPASSWD option to allow for promptless execution of sudo command: "%jenkins ALL=(ALL) NOPASSWD: ALL"
-* *Configure Post Steps* to execute docker commands to build the image, push the image to image repository, initialize elasticbeanstalk, deploy the container.
+* **Configure Post Steps** to execute docker commands to build the image, push the image to image repository, initialize elasticbeanstalk, deploy the container.

-## Configure Post Steps to Execute Docker commands
+### Configure Post Steps to Execute Docker Commands & Shell Scripts

 Following is achieved as part of configuring post-steps: